MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_d3dextendedcaps.md

 Reserved for system use.

-#### - dwMinTextureWidth, dwMaxTextureWidth

-Specify the minimum and maximum texture widths, in pixels, supported by the driver or device.
-This member is typically a power of 2.
-These members are provided as hints to the application, and it is the application's responsibility to adjust texture sizes when necessary.

-#### - dwMinTextureHeight, dwMaxTextureHeight
+#### - dwMinStippleHeight, dwMaxStippleHeight

-Specify the minimum and maximum texture heights, in pixels, supported by the driver.
-This member is typically a power of 2.
+Specify the minimum and maximum stipple heights, in pixels, supported by the driver.

 #### - dwMinStippleWidth, dwMaxStippleWidth